 As I’m sure you guessed from the name, the Focus Pages section in the plugin is entirely dedicated to helping you rank your most important pages on the 1st Page of Google.

 A lot of thought and effort went into shaping this section in a way which would ensure it’s super easy and clear for you to work on ranking your Focus Pages.
-Ultimately, all that hard work led to a series of in-plugin elements which create an efficient workflow model that is all about Focus, Action and Results.
+Ultimately, all that hard work led to a series of in-plugin elements which create an efficient workflow model that is all about Focus, Action, and Results.

 - Red elements.
 These are the issues which stand in the way of you getting to the top of Google.
 There are different tasks, each relevant to different factors which impact your chance of ranking – such as Content and Keywords.
 Squirrly checks your pages and if something is not right, it will be flagged using the color red.
 When you click on a red element, you’ll learn more about the problem we found and what tools and tactics you can use to fix it.
 Once you start working on a task, Squirrly SEO checks to see if you’ve managed to fix the problem.
-Bear in mind that this can’t verify it overnight, it takes a bit for the software to analyze the work you’ve done.
+Bear in mind that this can’t be verified instantly, it takes a bit for the software to analyze the work you’ve done.

 - Green elements.
 These are your SEO wins, the things which help you achieve first page Google Rankings.
 Every time you manage to turn a Red light Green, you win.
 Every task you complete represents an SEO victory.
 The end goal is to turn everything you see in the Focus Pages section GREEN.